AxeWP/wp-graphql-gravity-forms/docs/submitting-forms.md

 }
 ```

-## Validation and Submission
+## Submission Validation and Confirmation.

 In addition to any frontend, or GraphQL validation checks, Gravity Forms validates the values of each `formField` , and returns them in the `errors` field.

-If the field is updated successfully, the `errors` field will be `null` , and the `entry` in the response will be the newly updated entry object.
-Depending on whether `saveAsDraft` is `true` , you will either get the new `entryId` or the `resumeToken` , with the other value set to `null` .
+If the field is updated successfully, the `errors` field will be `null`, the `confirmation` field will be a `SubmissionConfirmation` object, and the `entry` in the response will be the newly updated `GfEntry` object which resolves to either a `GfSubmittedEntry` or `GfDraftEntry`.

-If the field is NOT updated successfully, such as when a field validation error occurs, the `entry` object in the response will be `null` , and the `errors` field will provide data about the error.
+If the field is NOT updated successfully, such as when a field validation error occurs, the `confirmation` and `entry` objects in the response will be `null` , and the `errors` field will provide data about the error.
 Example:

 ```json
 "errors": [